stclennan/hello-world/README.md

 # hello-world
-messing around with my first personal repository
+Messing around with my first personal repository.
+My name is Sean Clennan and I love to play guitar and I am excited to learn how to better use version controll.